Basketball Offense - Attacking "Junk" (Combination) DefensesBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-In attacking these defenses, if you want to keep things very simple... some coaches simply advise using your favorite zone offense vs box-and-1 defenses, and your regular man-to-man offense vs the triangle-and-2 defense.
+In attacking these defenses, to keep things simple, some coaches simply advise using your favorite zone offense vs box-and-1 defenses, and your regular man-to-man offense vs the triangle-and-2 defense.
 Here, we'll discuss the "BB-offense" ("Big-Blocker") that can be used against most of these defenses.
 Also see "Attacking the Box and 1 Defense" (more specific X's-and-O's)

 The "Big-Blocker Offense" (BB-Offense)The "big-blocker" offense uses a big post player ("BB") set at the high-post (free-throw line) area.
 He/she acts mainly as a screener for our star perimeter players that we want to get open.
 If nobody guards the "BB", he/she could be a scorer as well.

 "BB-Offense" Vs the Triangle-and-2 DefenseSee diagram A below.
 Here we are assuming that our two best offensive players are perimeter players O2 and O3 (but it could also be O1).
 We place our two star players on each wing, and our third perimeter player, here O1, at the point.
 Our "BB" (O5) is at the high-post and O4 is on the baseline.
 The defense is in a "triangle" zone created by X1, X4 and X5, while X2 and X3 are playing O2 and O3 tight man-to-man, trying to deny the pass.